flairNLP/flair/resources/docs/TUTORIAL_TEXT_EMBEDDINGS.md

 # Embeddings

-All embedding classes inherit from the `DocumentEmbeddings` class and implement the `embed()` method which you need to call to embed your text.
+All embedding classes inherit from the `TextEmbeddings` class and implement the `embed()` method which you need to call to embed your text.
 This means that for most users of Flair, the complexity of different embeddings remains hidden behind this interface.
 Simply instantiate the embedding class you require and call `embed()` to embed your text.

 All embeddings produced with our methods are pytorch vectors, so they can be immediately used for training and fine-tuning.

-# Text Embeddings
+# Document Embeddings

-Text embeddings define one embedding for an entire text.
+Document embeddings define one embedding for an entire document.
-Every text embedding take any number of word embedding as input.
+Every document embedding takes any number of word embedding as input.
 The word embeddings are than mapped to a single text embedding.
-Currently, we have two different methods defined on how to obtain the text embedding from a list of word embeddings.
+Currently, we have two different methods defined on how to obtain the document embedding from a list of word embeddings.

 ### MEAN

-The first method calculates the mean over all word embeddings in a text.
+The first method calculates the mean over all word embeddings in a document.
-The resulting embedding is taken as text embedding.
+The resulting embedding is taken as document embedding.

-To create a mean text embedding simply create any number of WordEmbeddings first.
+To create a mean document embedding simply create any number of `WordEmbeddings` first.
-Afterwards, initiate the TextMeanEmbedder and pass a list containing the created WordEmbeddings.
+Afterwards, initiate the `DocumentMeanEmbeddings` and pass a list containing the created `WordEmbeddings`.
-So if you want to create a text embedding using GloVe embeddings together with CharLMEmbeddings, use the following code:
+So, if you want to create a document embedding using GloVe embeddings together with CharLMEmbeddings, use the following code:

 ```python